cogitoweb/UserBundle/README.md

 ## Clear cache and update database

 System is almost ready.
 Just perform a clear cache and update database to match the entities

 ```
 $ php app/console cache:clear
 $ php app/console doctrine:schema:update --force
 ```

 Beware that PdoSessionHandler does not use Doctrine ORM, therefore the *sessions* table it needs was not created with the previous command.
 You can find ready-to-run SQL scripts in `vendor/cogitoweb/user-bundle/data/sql/PdoSessionHandler/` suitable for most common DBMS distributions.
 Just execute the one that fits your database to have the *sessions* table available to PdoSessionHandler.

 ## Conclusions

 At this point you should be prompted for username and password when visiting your [project's Admin][3].

 Need to configure an account?
-Please, visit [FOSUserBundle command line tools][4] for further informations.
+Visit [FOSUserBundle command line tools][4] for further informations.

 ## Customization

 All the parameters set by CogitowebUserBundle can be easily overridden (i.e. to be project-specific) in `app/config/config.yml`.
 For example, if you want to use MySQL you can apply the following override

 <pre>
 	services.session.handler.pdo.arguments: [ "<b>mysql</b>:host=%database_host%;dbname=%database_name%", { db_username: "%database_user%", db_password: "%database_password%" } ]
 </pre>

-Please, refer to [SonataAdminBundle documentation][5] to edit front-end elements (images, stylesheets and javascripts) of login screen.
+Refer to [SonataAdminBundle documentation][5] to edit front-end elements (images, stylesheets and javascripts) of login screen.

 [1]: https://sonata-project.org/bundles/user/master/doc/index.html
 [2]: https://github.com/symfony/symfony/issues/16517